sarahdialmeida/100-days-of-code/log.md

 ### Day 0:
 Formulate a plan: starting a journey of learning to code

+Get familiar with GitHub

-Learn about how send to GitHub the challenges
+Learn about how send the challenges to GitHub

 Look for small and begginers projects ideas

 ### Day 1: